marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_016.png)

 With the tonemapping function in place, the color details on the cube are back, and we can still perceive the intense brightness of the light source.
-Take a look at where I placed the tonemapping function in relation to the gamma correction function.
+Look at where i placed the tonemapping function and the gamma correction function.
 The order for these two "finisher" effects matters and must always be the same:

 > [!IMPORTANT]
 > Tonemapping first, then gamma correction.

-What if we don't want to write the tonemapping and the gamma correction functions every time?
+What if we want to avoid writing the tonemapping and the gamma correction functions every time?
 We can again use the {jit.gl.pass} effect named ***gamma***.

 ![](./images/visual-quality_017.png)

-It implements both color correction curves, and you can choose between two gamma correction functions (approximate, and accurate) and among four tonemapping curves (Reinhard, Renhard-Jodie, ACES, and Uncharted2).
+It implements both color correction curves, and you can choose between two gamma correction functions (approximate and accurate) and among four tonemapping curves (Reinhard, Renhard-Jodie, ACES, and Uncharted2).
 I invite you to experiment with these functions and find the one that looks better for your scene.

 ---

 # Global illumination

-Let's keep working on our outdoor scene, and let's see what is still missing.
+Let's keep working on our outdoor scene and see what still needs to be added.
 Now we have a bright light illuminating the scene, but if you turn the camera around, this is what the back of the cube looks like:

 ![](./images/visual-quality_018.png)